Placement costs and finance

 You must ensure that you provide the local authority with your Exemption Certificate.
 You can download a Council Tax Exemption certificate from MyUWE.

-View our student Council Tax FAQs for more information.
+View our student Council Tax FAQs (PDF) for more information.

 Will I pay tax on the money I earn?